 Clovis also claims notable contributions to entertainment history, among them three historic theaters all undergoing revitalization.
 The 1919 Lyceum Theatre, owned by the City of Clovis, will return to its origins as a movie and live theater.
 The 1925 Mesa Theatre, owned by Clovis Community College, is transforming into the Norman & Vi Petty Performing Arts Center to support the college’s Cultural Arts Series.
 The 1936 Art Deco State Theater is privately owned and under renovation.

 Norman Petty used the Mesa as a recording studio and radio station for 20 years.
 His other, more famous Clovis studio produced what’s known as the “Clovis Sound,” featuring acts such as Buddy Holly and Roy Orbison.
 Contemporary musicians like Waylon Jennings and Leann Rimes recorded there, too.
 A visit to the Norman and Vi Petty Rock & Roll Museum and nearby Norman Petty Recording Studio are must-dos to see the equipment they used and to marvel at the rich cherry wood 1950s furniture and decor.
+The community is also in the process of creating the Clovis Sounds Studio, a fully-functional recording studio using the period, high-fidelity analog equipment in the museum – a feature that is sure to make visitors' musical experience in Clovis off the charts.

 The history of Buddy Holly’s tragic end is told on a mural created by Clovis Community College students, with the help of Clovis MainStreet, that interprets the lyrics of Don McLean’s “American Pie” in a downtown that also burbles with numerous antique shops.
 In addition, Pellegrino-Spear notes that the mural on the historic Hotel Clovis—a pioneer woman from our ranching and farming past—was painted by renowned artist Drew Merritt.